singh-man/books/crackingTheCoding/05_bitManipulation.md

 1. Set the pth bit to 0
 2. Set all bits following p to 1
-3. Set bits O through c₀ - 1 to 0.
+3. Set bits 0 through c₀ - 1 to 0.

-We canimplement this arithmetically asfollows.
-For clarity in theexample, we will assume n = 10000011.
+We can implement this arithmetically as follows.
+For clarity in the example, we will assume n = 10000011.
 This makes c₁ = 2 and c₀ =  5.

 ```
 n -=  2ᶜ¹   -  l;		// Removes  trailing 1s. n  is now 10000000.